longhubk/longhubk/README.md

 ### Hi there!
 My fullname is Nguyen Thanh Long 👋
+🌱 I’m currently learning at Hanoi University of Science and Technology
 <!--
 **longhubk/longhubk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...